 The formula used to calculate the Texas Ratio is:

-Non-Performing Assets are loans for which payments are not being made in a timely manner.
-But, just because a borrower misses their loan payment does not automatically mean the loan is non-performing.
+Non-Performing Assets are loans that are not being paid back in a timely manner.
+However, just because a borrower misses their loan payment does not automatically mean the loan is non-performing.
 In most cases, a loan will not receive this status until the principal and interest are 90+ days past due.
 So, in short, the numerator in this equation is the sum of the principal balance of all loans that are 90+ days past due.

-Tangible Common Equity is one measure of a bank’s physical capital, and it is calculated by subtracting a bank’s intangible assets (like Goodwill) and Preferred Equity from the bank’s book value.
-And, Loan Loss Reserves is money that is set aside in anticipation of loans that move from non-performing into default.
-Another way to think about this is that it’s money set aside for expected future losses.
+The calculation of Tangible Common Equity, a measure of a bank’s physical capital, involves subtracting a bank’s intangible assets (such as Goodwill) and Preferred Equity from the bank’s book value.
+Loan Loss Reserves represents money banks set aside proactively, preparing for the possibility of non-performing loans moving into default.
+You can think of Loan Loss Reserves as money reserved for anticipated future losses.